Mushroom-Daemon/doks/content/writing/writing_tips/editing_tips.md

 Find any vague claims in your copy and make them more specific (unless you're selling on hope LINK).

+### MAYBE EDIT FOR CURIOSITY
+Then something simple—but brilliant—happened.
+(Dan Lapp wrote this... something about a collection of curiosity stuff that get's peoples eyes moving through the content)

 ### Edit for Simplicity

 You want to keep the copy (and offer) as simple as possible.